gigili/gigili/README.md

 # Hi there 👋

-My name is Igor and I currenlty work as a Full stack web developer buidling web based applications for financial institutions.
+My name is Igor and I currenlty work as a Full stack web developer buidling web based applications.

 <h3 align="center">
   <b>You can find me on</b>